-David G. Samuels joined Duval & Stachenfeld LLP as a partner in 2006.
-He is Chair of the Firm’s Tax Exempt Organizations Practice Group and a member of the Firm’s Litigation Department and its Employment Practice Group.
+David G. Samuels rejoined Perlman & Perlman as a partner in 2021, having previously been at the firm from 2001 to 2006.
 Mr. Samuels has, since 2007, been named annually as one of the Best Lawyers and Super Lawyers in the New York metropolitan area in the category of Non-Profit/Charities Law.
-He was named by Best Lawyers as its New York City Non-Profit/Charities Law Lawyer of the Year for 2016 and again in 2018.
+He was named by Best Lawyers as its New York City Non-Profit/Charities Law Lawyer of the Year for 2016 and again for 2018.

 Mr. Samuels has extensive experience representing numerous public charities and private foundations, including social service agencies, grant-making foundations, mental health facilities, educational organizations, and religious institutions.
-His clients include New York University, Jewish Association for Services for the Aged, Atran Foundation, Amherst College, Case Western Reserve, Hebrew Academy for Special Children, Social Science Research Council, the Workmen’s Circle/Arbeter Ring, and the YWCA of the City of New York.
+His clients include New York University, Council for Economic Education, Atran Foundation, Board of National Missions, Interborough Consultation Center, Littauer Foundation, Pencils of Promise, Jewish Joint Distribution Committee, Workers Circle, and the YWCA of the City of New York.

 Mr. Samuels is a recognized expert on a wide range of issues involving charitable organizations, including compensation, governance, fiduciary duty, self-dealing and conflict of interest, prudent investments, and endowments and restricted funds.
+He represents targets of investigations and inquiries from government agencies (including the New York Attorney General).
+He frequently deals with the Attorney General on regulatory matters, including sales, mergers, dissolutions, and cy pres applications.
 He teaches the course on Charitable Organizations as an adjunct professor at New York Law School.
 Mr. Samuels is former chair and a member of the Nonprofit Organizations Committee of the New York City Bar Association.
 He has chaired and participated in numerous continuing legal education and accounting education programs on nonprofit issues.
 Mr. Samuels is the lead editor and co-author of a treatise, Nonprofit Compensation, Benefits, and Employment Law, and has written extensively on nonprofit issues with numerous articles published in the New York Law Journal and elsewhere.
 He is also an experienced civil and appellate litigator and employment lawyer.

 As Vice President for the National Council of Nonprofits in Washington D.C., Jenny enjoys connecting the largest network of charitable nonprofits in the country with resources to advance their missions.
 Her service to charitable missions spans the spectrum: at various times she has been a program volunteer, staff member, board member, trainer, facilitator, grantmaker, and legal advisor to both charitable nonprofits and private foundations.
 Jenny has authored numerous blog posts and articles published on the Council of Nonprofits’ website, as well as two texts for nonprofits on human resources best practices and personnel policies.
 Prior to joining the Council of Nonprofits as Vice President, she served as Senior Counsel and Director of Special Projects for the Nonprofit Risk Management Center, a national nonprofit that helps other nonprofits understand and control risk.
 Before diving into all-things-risky, she served as staff to the Panel on the Nonprofit Sector that was convened by Independent Sector to draft recommendations to the IRS, Congress, and the charitable nonprofit community on good governance and self-regulation practices.
 Between 1999 and 2005 she served as the founding deputy director of the New Jersey program of Probono Partnership, a pro bono legal program for charitable nonprofits.
 During her tenure she also chaired the pro bono committee of the NJ State Bar.
 In 1992 Jenny founded a law practice in New Jersey to focus exclusively on serving charitable nonprofits and private foundations.
 Earlier, as an associate with Pitney, Hardin, Kipp & Szuch, the precursor firm to Day Pitney, her areas of concentration were employment law and corporate governance.
 While in private practice and while deputy director for Pro Bono Partnership, Jenny served and chaired numerous national and local boards of directors, including the Council of New Jersey Grantmakers, the Madison area YMCA (Madison, New Jersey), the American Camping Foundation (Indianapolis, Indiana), and Episcopal Community Development (Newark, New Jersey).
 She enjoys learning about other cultures, and is grateful that she lives in our nation’s capital where she can explore national parks and art museums to her heart’s content.